djfan/PUI2016_df1676/HW7_df1676/README.md

+[If you can't see the plot in ipython notebook, please download the html file and open it in your local Chrome.
+Or you can use the script in ipython notebook  and run it in your computer locally (remember to update beke package.)]

 Dongjie Fan [df1676]

 This **Visualization** work is mainly about The Goal Differences of each Team in every Round in 2015-2016 Serie A. **X-axis** representes Round 1-38; **Y-axis** representes 20 Teams in Initial Ascending Order. **Hover** shows TeamName, Round and Goal Difference of the corresponding match. **Color** representes Goal Difference, from Dark Green (negative) to Dark Red (positive).
 The plot is base on **bokeh**, a pre-install package in Anaconda.